Bombast and Flitterflop discuss dreams about which there are so many misconceptions and wrong theories

 FLITTERFLOP: "That explains why the little that does get through is dismissed by scientists as random, meaningless brain-chatter."

-BOMBAST: "As opposed to the meaningless brain-chatter of scientists who are dismissive of anything they can't explain?"
+BOMBAST: "As opposed to the random, meaningless brain-chatter of scientists who are dismissive of anything they can't explain?"

 FLITTERFLOP (laughing): "Exactly.
 So how does the process work?"